lanl/PyBNF/docs/installation.rst

 ----------------
 PyBNF can be installed on any recent Linux or macOS operating system.

-PyBNF can also be installed on Windows, but functionality on Windows has been less extensively tested (in particular, Windows clusters have not been tested).
+PyBNF can also be installed on Windows, but functionality on Windows has been less extensively tested (in particular, Windows clusters and multicore workstations have not been tested).

 Python
 ------